Green-Software-Foundation/real-time-cloud/Cloud_Region_Metadata_specification.md

 Cloud providers have Net Zero goals, calculated using the market method.
 This method allows for energy-based offsets, including private Power Purchase Agreements (PPAs), tradable Renewable Energy Credits (RECs), and carbon offsets.
 They report the net carbon on a region-by-region basis.
 For many regions, this is already zero.

 Cloud providers have different definitions for the data they currently provide.
 Part of the goal of the GSF real-time cloud project is to clarify those differences and request that standard definitions and alignment occur in future updates.
 [Gap: Google provides location-based carbon data.
 Request AWS and Azure match what Google provides.]

-## Normative references
-There are no normative references in this document.

-## Terms and definitions

-For the purposes of this document, the following terms and definitions apply.

-ISO and IEC maintain terminological databases for use in standardization at the following addresses:
--	ISO Online browsing platform: available at https://www.iso.org/obp
--	IEC Electropedia: available at http://www.electropedia.org/

 ### Metric Naming Scheme